-For the event, the filmmakers Caterina and Riccardo asked if I would talk about my own story of what living in Italy as a Foreigner is like.
+For the event, the filmmakers Caterina and Riccardo asked if I would talk about my own story of what living in Italy as an American is like.
 What brought me to make the decision and what living in Italy is like as a foreigner?

 All of our fears came true.

 There were technical difficulties and my neck flushed as red as a beet.
 Yet still, the virtual chat had some really powerful moments that I’m proud of.

 So I’m sharing it with you with a caveat.
 For the first few minutes, you’ll only be able to hear us.
 Stick with it though and Riccardo managed to get the video feeds working, just in time to see my neck flush!

 Video Interview About Living in Italy as an American